inzobeenzo/bipedal-walker-rl/README.md

 - `AISF_SAC.ipynb`
   Exploratory notebook with alternative RL approaches and preliminary ideas that were used in the final model.

-## Notes
-  Model worked in normal environment, but failed in hardcore.

 ## Requirements